iDear-design/vuepress-theme-idear/example/views/plugins/extractCode.md

 ## 介绍

-Features and code presentation plugin for vuepress-theme-iu or other vuepress theme.
+Features and code presentation plugin for vuepress-theme-timi or other vuepress theme.

 <RecoDemo :collapse="true">
   <template slot="code-template">